uhasker/getting-things-done-in-next-js/src/chapter7/01-react-components.md

 pnpm dev
 ```

-If you go to `http://localhost:5173` and observe the result, you will see a page with some demo content.
+If you go to `http://localhost:5173` and look at the result, you will see a web page with some demo content.
 Let's replace this demo content with our own components!

 First, you can remove `App.tsx`, `App.css`, `index.css` and the `assets/` folder.